The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Grinding Coffee

-This part is usually done in bulk by the roasting companies, or by another company that buys from the roasteries (there’s a lot of middlemen in the coffee industry).
+This part is usually done in bulk by the roasting companies or by another company that buys from the roasteries (there’s a lot of middlemen in the coffee industry).

-Grinding has to follow very rigorous specifications, no matter who’s actually doing it.
+Grinding has to follow very rigorous specifications, no matter who’s doing it.
 The grind size of coffee matters almost as much as how they’re roasted.

-Too large, and it’s not going to give you enough flavor (or they’ll be perfect for a French press), too fine and it loses its flavor during packaging and transportation.
+Too large, and it’s not going to give you enough flavor (or they’ll be perfect for a French press); too fine, and it loses its flavor during packaging and transportation.

 For quality, the rule of thumb is that you should use your coffee grinds within fifteen minutes of them being ground for the best possible flavor.